Company Timeline

 Kirk Vashaw is elected President and CEO in July.
 He becomes the 7th chief executive in our 105 year history.

-Ted Spangler, son of founder Arthur Spangler, and past director of sales, president, chief executive, and board chairman for Spangler Candy Company, dies at the age of 92 in September.
+Ted Spangler, son of founder Arthur Spangler, and past director of sales, president, chief executive, and board chairman for Spangler Candy Company, passes away at the age of 92 in September.